Chapter 3:

 “This is a prime opportunity to train him in the discreet side of things.
 I think you’ll agree when I say that his talents would be wasted if we simply kept him forever with the Unit.”

-Friedkin’s facial muscles relaxed by a fraction to indicate his begrudging agreement, but he wasn’t the type to budge without a fight.
+Friedkin’s facial muscles relaxed by a fraction to indicate his begrudging agreement, but he wasn’t about to budge yet.
 He crossed his arms before making another attempt at voicing his skepticism.

-“All of my men have experience in wetwork, and I don’t see any reason why he has to go alone.
+“Most of men have experience in wetwork.
+I don’t see any reason why he has to go it alone.
 For that matter, why can’t your people handle it?”

 “Are you not confident in Wolf’s ability to accomplish this mission?”

-Lasch paced across the room and calculated her response.
+Lasch paced the room slowly as she gave her reply.

 “He is not as balanced as he should be, but then again most boys his age are.
-All the more reason for him to learn to interact with ordinary humanity, then.
-Since the Program took him in, he’s been trained by the best, and he’s already proved himself splendidly as an asset in combat.
-Now is the time to develop him further. “
+All the more reason for him to learn to interact with the rest of humanity, then.
+Since the Program took him in, he’s proved himself splendidly as a combat asset.
+Now is the time to develop him further.“

-The Director shifted direction to the door, signalling an impending meeting by looking at her watch.
+The Director shifted direction to the door, signaling an impending meeting by looking to her watch.

-Lasch smiled at some private joke, making the beginnings of creases on her face apparent.
+Lasch smiled at some private joke, making the creases on her face apparent.

 “Who knows, he might just learn a thing or two about himself.“

-Wolf was waiting just outside, and stood at attention on Lasch passing by.
+Wolf was waiting just outside, and stood at attention as Lasch passed by.

 Friedkin motioned for him to follow, and they took off on a range-walk.
 The corridors buzzed to the occasional sound of telephones and chatter.